mvriel/phpDocumentor2/docs/manual/for-developers/specifications/phpdocumentor-ast.rst

 Overview
 ########

-A file is a representation of the files included in the processed PHP Project.
+A file is a representation of one of the files included in the processed PHP Project.
 These files may have additional data associated with them that allows parsers to interpret these files or transformers to query them.

-Top level elements such as Classes, Interfaces, Traits, global Functions and global Constants can have a filename associated with them matching the 'full' name of a file.
+Top level elements such as Classes, Interfaces, Traits, global Functions and global Constants can have a filename attribute associated with them matching the 'full' name of a file.

 Files can also contain error elements that represent errors and warnings; these error elements match the xml namespace and format of the checkstyle application.